Thursday, 13 November 2025

 I slept in and took my time Saturday morning, then walked literally next door to the Mattamy Athletic Centre, formerly Maple Leaf Gardens, for TCAF.

 I'm absolutely not a hockey or sports fan, but Maple Leaf Gardens is part of Canadian history, so I was excited about that and needed a photo.
 Inside, the event was spread between two rooms on two separate floors (the photo at the top, and another in what looked like a basketball court).
-Not was spectacular-looking as past years at the Reference Library, but still just as crazy.
+Not as spectacular-looking as past years at the Reference Library, but still just as crazy.

 I got a good bag-full of books, post cards, and a couple other things, then left.